Kim Chong-kon: Personal life and awards

 Kim Chong-kon married Kim Sang-jo (김상조), with whom he had three sons: Myung-joon (명준), Hee-joon (희준) and Seong-joon (성준).
 The former two also joined the navy, graduated as Officer cadets 70th class and 71st class.
 A Christian, Kim's hobbies included reading classical novels/historical stories and playing ball games.
 After retirement, he joined an advisory council of reserve admirals (해군 예비역장성 자문회의) hosted by Admiral An Pyong-tae, then-Chief of Naval Operations, in 1996.
 In 1998 he was also elected as the 5th Vice President of the Korean Retired Generals and Admirals Association (성우회).

 Kim died on 17 July 2022 at the age of 91.
-He was buried at the Seoul National Cemetery following farewell ceremony held at Samsung Seoul Hispital.
+He was buried at the Seoul National Cemetery following farewell ceremony held at Samsung Seoul Hospital.

 Besides medals like the Chungmu's Order of Military Merit with silver star in 1953, the Hwarang's Order of Military Merit in 1966 and the Taiwanese Order of Brilliant Star 2nd rank in 1985, Kim was also awarded the Order of National Security Merit 4th rank (1968), Cheon-Su Medal (1971), Tong-il Medal (1979) and the Eulji's Order of Military Merit (1980).